November 10, 2014

 Wind proofing is where you seal the heat in to keep it from being stolen away by the rushing air.
 The most important part of wind proofing is seamlessness – all the money you spend on high end windproof gear doesn't mean squat if you have weak points where all the heat is escaping.
 At motorcycle riding speeds, that small gap between your gloves and jacket cuffs or between your collar and helmet suddenly become gaping holes in your cold defenses.
 And you won't just have a cold neck or wrists either; because blood is being pumped throughout your circulatiodn system constantly, those small cold areas literally spread cold throughout your entire body!

 On a motorcycle, its critical to be able to seal up those leaks with Velcro, drawstrings, and even versatile items like a scarf or balaclava.
 And don't forget the single biggest wind protection item you can use, and you don't even have to wear it – a windshield!

 To help you calculate the degree of protection you'll need on a ride, we created this wind chill chart for motorcycle riders, with wind chill factor expressed at common cruising speeds.

 What Is The Coldest Wind Chill Ever Recorded?

 According to WikiAnswers, the coldest wind chill ever recorded on earth was -192 degrees Fahrenheit at a remote weather station in Vostok, Antarctica in 2005.
 The high temperature that day was -99 degrees, and wind gusts reached up to 113 MPH, resulting in the -192 degree wind chill.
 Try riding a motorcycle in that!

-What do you think about my claims regarding wind chill?
+What do you think about wind chill?
 Do you think wind chill is exaggerated, or is it totally legitimate?
 Let us know in the comments below!